Without dialysis machines and skilled operators, many lives would face significantly shortened lifespans.

 Understanding your potential income is essential when considering a career path.

-Dialysis technicians typically start in entry-level positions with an average annual salary of around $48,500 in California.
+Dialysis technicians typically start in entry-level positions with a median yearly annual salary of $44,400 in this state.

 |Location||Avg.
 Annual Salary|